Sinclair Broadcast Group

 "It is absurd that Sinclair and the FCC must waste valuable resources responding to such a frivolous pleading, and the Commission should send a signal that it will not tolerate such conduct," the News & Observer reported SBG wrote in a document filed with the FCC.
 Free Press dismissed the claim as "ridiculous".

-SBG also defended its centralised news system stating that there are "no FCC regulations prohibiting centralized operations".
+SBG also defended its centralized news system stating that there are "no FCC regulations prohibiting centralized operations."
 Free Press argues that the FCC requirement is that broadcasters serve the needs of the local community.

 The campaign includes letters to Sinclair advertisers and the company itself, but does not involve a boycott.
 A major focus of the campaign is Sinclair's nightly commentary, called "The Point."
 Sinclair spokesman and lobbyist Mark Hyman records "The Point" commentaries, which air on "about 40 of the 62 stations that Sinclair owns, programs or manages, reaching about one-fourth of U.S. homes with televisions."